 Users often come across information they’re excited to share with someone or use in another app.
-Share provides a lightweight, in context, easy experience to accomplish.
-The Share charm is also universally accessible—users can always access it with just a single swipe to share content from your app.
-Users can also share to another user’s device using Tap and send in the Devices charm.
+Share is a lightweight, in-context feature that's easy to add to your app.

 An app can support the Share feature in two ways.
 First, it can be a source app that provides content that the user wants to share.
 Second, the app can be a target app that the user selects as the destination for shared content.
 An app can also be both a source app and a target app.
 If you want your app to share content as a source app, you need to decide what data formats your app can provide.
 We recommend that you try to support as many data formats as possible, but in the end you should choose the ones that make the most sense for your app.
-After you've made that decision, you use the classes from the Windows.ApplicationModel.DataTransfer namespace to package up the data.
-If your app shares a file or a URL, your app can also share through Tap and send in the Devices charm.
+After you make that decision, use the classes from the Windows.ApplicationModel.DataTransfer namespace to package up the data.

-If you're using Visual Studio, you can add the Share Target contract to your app by choosing Add New Item from the Project menu, and then selecting Share Target Contract from the list.
+If you're using Visual Studio, to add the Share contract to your app, on the Project menu, click Add New Item, and then select Share Target Contract from the list.
 As part of this process, you need to specify the list of data formats and file types your app can accept.
 You specify the formats in the Declarations tab while editing the package.appxmanifest file in Visual Studio.

-You can specify a specific HTML file that opens when the app is activated through the Share charm.
-That way, you can create a customized experience specifically for sharing.
+You can specify the form that opens when the app is activated through the Share contract.
+This way, you can create a customized experience specifically for sharing.
 You can find more information about this and other design considerations in Guidelines and checklist for sharing content.

-When your app receives content from a source app, that content is immutable—you can't change it.
-You can, however, let the system know that you've received the data and when it's been processed.
-This is important—especially for content such as pictures, which might take a while to process and upload.
-Our Sharing content target app sample shows how this works, or you can check out our QuickStart: Receiving shared content for more details.
+The content your app receives from a source app cannot be modified.
+You can, however, let the system know that your app received the data and indicate when it's been processed.
+This is important, especially for content such as pictures, which might take a while to process and upload.
+Our Sharing content target app sample shows how this works, or check out our Quickstart: Receiving shared content for more details.

-Keep in mind that while these roles—source and target—are different, you can support both within a single app if you want.
+Keep in mind that while these roles—source and target—are different, you can support both within a single app.
 For example, a photo sharing app might want to act as a source app so users can email their photos to others, and also act as a target app so users can update photo albums with new pictures.

 - Choosing data formats for sharing.
 Learn about the standard formats for share, and how to create and use custom formats when the standard formats don't apply.